fqzhu001/caffe-pdh-reid-2016/README.md

 - run `examples/market1501/feature_extract/extract_query_baseline.py` and `examples/market1501/feature_extract/extract_test_baseline.py` for extracting features of query and test data
 - run `examples/market1501/hashcode_query_512bit_baseline.m` and `examples/market1501/hashcode_test_512bit_baseline.m` for generating binary hash codes of query and test data
 - run `examples/market1501/evaluation/main_single_query.m` to evaluate the performance of baseline on Market-1501

-- final results are : mAP = 0.1237, r1 precision = 0.2536 [Hamming distance] Note: this work was done in late 2015 when the baseline performance is relatively low.
-However, our following PDH method achieved a significantly improvement compared with baseline.
+Final results are : mAP = 0.1237, r1 precision = 0.2536 [Hamming distance].
+Note: this work was done in late 2015 when the performance of baseline is relatively low.
+However, our following PDH method has a significantly improvement compared with baseline.

 ### The proposed PDH method (Note: we just take dividing the entire image into overlap 4 parts for example.)
 - run `examples/market1501/data_prepare/generate_parts.m` to generate 4 parts for each image and save in folders named `part_1`, `part_2`, `part_3` and `part_4`, under the path `examples/market1501/Market-1501-v15.09.15/bounding_box_train`, `examples/market1501/Market-1501-v15.09.15/query` and `examples/market1501/Market-1501-v15.09.15/bounding_box_test`respectively